 The procedure for the formation and distribution of profits of enterprises of various forms of ownership.
 Formation of enterprise profit

-The process of forming the company's profit is aimed at: maximizing the amount of profit in accordance with the resource potential of the enterprise and market conditions; ensuring the optimal ratio between the amount of generated profit and the level of risk; fulfillment of obligations to investors, creditors, enterprise owners, government organizations; obtaining own financial resources necessary for the implementation of the enterprise development strategy; ensuring the growth of the market value of an enterprise, business; stimulating staff and solving other problems.
+The process of generating enterprise profit is aimed at: maximizing the amount of profit in accordance with the resource potential of the enterprise and market conditions; ensuring an optimal balance between the amount of generated profit and the level of risk; fulfillment of obligations to investors, creditors, owners of the enterprise, government organizations; obtaining your own financial resources necessary to implement the enterprise development strategy; ensuring growth in the market value of an enterprise or business; stimulating staff and solving other problems.

-The formation of the company's profit is carried out by summing up the profits or losses from various types of business transactions.
-These operations include: sales of products, non-trading activities, non-sales transactions, the sale of fixed assets of the enterprise.
-Thus, the process of generating profit directly depends on a number of the following factors: 1) income and expenses from ordinary activities 2) operating income and expenses) non-operating and extraordinary income and expenses.
-The profit formation process includes two stages: the creation of a surplus product and its transformation into a monetary form.
-In reality, the enterprise makes a profit in the process of selling products, but since new value is created only in the production sphere, then by the profit created here, one can judge the efficiency of production and the reserves of profit growth.
+The formation of enterprise profit is carried out by summing up profits or losses from various types business transactions.
+Such operations include: sales of products, non-trading activities, non-sales operations, sales of fixed assets of the enterprise.
+Thus, the process of generating profit directly depends on a number of the following factors: 1) income and expenses for ordinary activities 2) operating income and expenses) non-operating and extraordinary income and expenses.
+The process of profit formation includes two stages: the creation of a surplus product and its transformation into monetary form.
+In reality, the enterprise makes a profit in the process of selling products, but since new value is created only in the sphere of production, then by the profit created here, one can judge the efficiency of production and reserves for profit growth.

-The most important issue in managing the process of generating profit is planning profit and other financial results, taking into account the conclusions of economic analysis.
+The most important issue managing the process of profit generation is planning profits and other financial results, taking into account the conclusions of economic analysis.

-Successful implementation of this task presupposes the need to manage the process of generating profit, which includes both identifying reserves for its growth and its use.
+Successful implementation of this task presupposes the need to manage the process of profit generation, which includes both identifying reserves for its growth and its use.
 The starting point in its implementation is to carry out analytical calculations to determine the desired amount of profit.
-These calculations should be carried out within the framework of the adopted plan for the production and sale of products and the financial plan.
+These calculations should be carried out within the framework of the adopted production and sales plan and financial plan

-Thus, if we want to really manage the process of generating profit, then we must direct the organizing and stimulating effect within the enterprise directly to those areas of activity of its divisions, which, on the one hand, affect the growth of profits, on the other hand, they are completely dependent on initiative and results. the activities of the team of the department, namely: the adoption of intense plans for the release of products; compulsory observance of the planned targets in terms of volume, timing and range of products; improving the quality of work; increase in production; compliance with the economy; increasing the shift in the work of equipment and workers; increasing the organizational, technical and economic level of production and management
+Thus, if we want to truly manage the process of profit generation, then we must direct the organizing and stimulating influence within the enterprise directly to those areas of activity of its divisions that, on the one hand, affect profit growth, on the other, are completely dependent on initiative and results activities of the department’s team, namely: the adoption of intense plans for production; mandatory compliance with the planned target for volume, timing and product range; improving the quality of work; increase in output; compliance with the economy regime; increasing the shift of equipment and workers; increasing the organizational, technical and economic level of production and management

-15. What indicators characterize the efficiency of the use of labor resources?
+15. What indicators characterize the efficiency of use of labor resources?

-The indicators of the effectiveness of the use of labor resources is first; labor productivity (in trade), the amount of proceeds per 1 employee for a certain period, profit per 1 per, profit per 1 ruble of funds for wages.
-The main economic indicator characterizing the efficiency of the use of labor resources is labor productivity.
-For each type of manufactured product, this indicator can be determined in the form of output and labor intensity.
-The output indicator is defined as the ratio of the quantity of products produced in physical terms (q, kg, m3, etc.) to labor costs for the production of this type of product in man-hours.
-This indicator means - how many products were received in units of working time.
-In practice, the inverse indicator of production is also widely used - labor intensity.
-It is defined as the ratio of the expenditure of working time in man - hours to the amount of production in physical terms and means how much labor is invested per unit of production.
+Indicators of efficiency in the use of labor resources is, firstly; labor productivity (in trade), the amount of revenue per 1 employee for a certain period, profit per 1 per, profit per 1 ruble of labor costs.
+The main economic indicator characterizing the efficiency of use of labor resources is labor productivity.
+For each type of product produced, this indicator can be determined in the form of output and labor intensity.
+The output indicator is defined as the ratio of the quantity of products produced in physical terms (c, kg, m, etc.) to the labor costs for the production of this type of product in man-hours.
+This indicator means how much product is received in units of working time.
+It is also widely used in practice inverse indicator production - labor intensity.
+It is defined as the ratio of working time costs in man-hours to the amount of output produced in physical terms and means how much labor is invested per unit of output.

-16. What indicators characterize the efficiency of the use of labor resources of the enterprise?
+16. What indicators characterize the efficiency of using the enterprise’s labor resources?

 17. What is meant by the production capacity of an enterprise?
-What factors affect production capacity?
+What factors influence production capacity?

-Production capacity is understood as the maximum possible annual (daily) volume of production for a given nomenclature and assortment, taking into account the best use of all resources available at the enterprise.
-The production capacity of the enterprise depends on the following factors: the quantity and quality of the operating equipment; the maximum possible productivity of each piece of equipment and the throughput of areas per unit of time; the accepted mode of operation (shift, duration of one shift, discontinuous, continuous production, etc.); nomenclature and assortment of products, labor intensity of manufactured products; proportionality (conjugation) of production areas of individual workshops, sections, units, groups of equipment; the level of intra-plant and inter-plant specialization and cooperation; the level of organization of labor and production.
-The production capacity is influenced by the following factors:
+Production capacity is understood as the maximum possible annual (daily) volume of product output for a given nomenclature and assortment, taking into account the best use of all resources available at the enterprise.
+The production capacity of an enterprise depends on the following factors: the quantity and quality of existing equipment; the maximum possible productivity of each piece of equipment and the throughput of areas per unit of time; accepted operating mode (shift, duration of one shift, intermittent, continuous production, etc.); nomenclature and range of products, labor intensity of manufactured products; proportionality (connectivity) of production areas of individual workshops, sections, units, groups of equipment; level of intra-factory and inter-factory specialization and cooperation; level of organization of labor and production.
+The amount of production capacity is influenced the following factors:

 1. Technical factors: